 British teams have a successful history in international competition, with both the men's and women's teams coming away with gold at the 2012 World University Championships.
 Additionally the men's team won bronze at the 2013 World University Summer Games (Universiade), widely recognised as the second largest multisport games in the world after the Olympics.

 University teams may also compete internationally at European University Sports Association (EUSA) competitions.

 BUCS and Swansea University successfully won the bid to host the 2016 World University Rugby Sevens Championships.
 It will be the first World University Championships to be hosted in the UK for 14 years.

 Sport Advisory Group

 The BUCS Rugby Union Sport Advisory Group provide sport specific and technical advice to the BUCS Office.
-To view the membership of the group please click here.
-To view the BUCS Rugby Union Strategy please click here.
+BUCS are currently recruiting several roles onto the SAG.
+Click here for more information.

 The BUCS Sport Development Team works in partnership with The Home Nation Sport Councils and with key Rugby Union partners and stakeholders in the Higher Education sector.
 Information on all of the current interventions and opportunities can be found under the 'Get Involved' tab to the left hand side of this page.